Selecting an MBA Focus

 Variable Not usually, but it depends on your long-term career goals.
 Discuss with the CRC during your introductory appointment.

 Work with the Career Resource Center.
-Begin by making some career decisions and take a systematic approach to selecting a concentration.
+Begin by making some career decisions and take a systematic approach to selecting a focus.
 This involves several steps in the career development process

 Self-assessment